 Crestron has recently introduced a Bluetooth pairing system using its 60 series touch panels.
 It still requires a touch panel in the room, and user to pair their phone with the rooms they want to use.

 All technologies will grant access based on location and digital connectivity, but all also come with user dependencies that increase with scale.

 At RoomReady, we recently secured a patent for technology that solves this problem: location-based control.
 Using this technology, your phone can validate that you are where you say you are.
 By cross-checking a digital signal from a Bluetooth, Wi-Fi, or other NFC signal with geolocation on the visitor’s phone, your business can authenticate the user through the cloud and put them on the appropriate connection.
 They have the power to control your devices while they’re in the room, while staying on their own network.

 Be Safe and be “Smart”

-Rethinking meeting rooms in response to the pandemic is a challenge, to put it mildly.
-Every time we answer a question about how to make a room safer from COVID, more crop up about how such workarounds impact business security.
+With more people working remotely than ever before, discussions about security will continue to pop up.
 While many of these problems can be solved with a work-from-home policy, some businesses just can’t operate remotely and some people don’t want to operate remotely.
 Many want to start proactively preparing for when their employees will be back in the office.

 The good news: smart devices and the technology protecting them give us answers we didn’t have even five years ago.
-Common technologies, such as voice assistants, and cutting-edge solutions, such as location-based control, are helping us understand how to protect the meeting room for the COVID-19 era and beyond.
+Common technologies, such as voice assistants, and cutting-edge solutions, such as location-based control, are helping us understand how to protect the meeting room.
 Your “new normal” might be working at home for a while longer – but when your business calls people back, you’ll have the tools needed to keep the meeting room safe and secure.